 - Grease a 9x13-inch baking pan.

-- Dump 42 ounces pie filling (2 cans) into the prepared baking dish and spread it evenly.
+- Dump 42 ounces cherry pie filling (2 cans) into the prepared baking dish and spread it evenly.

 - Sprinkle 15.25 ounces yellow cake mix over the cherry layer, making sure it covers the cherries completely.
 Don't stir or mix it with the fruit!